knocklabs/docs/pages/notification-feeds/overview.md

 ---
 title: Overview
+tags: ["inbox", "feeds", "toasts", "javascript", "react"]
 ---

 Notification feeds give your users a way to see everything they missed since they were last in your product (or a way to see something that's happening elsewhere in your product in real-time).
 The feed is per user and is a reverse chronological list of the messages they've received.

 As well as being an out-of-app notification delivery platform, Knock also gives you the ability to integrate in-app notification feeds for your users.